UndergroundCoding/MetroFaxBlast/README.md

 2. Adjust config.JSON to desired settings.
 3. Run with `node FaxBlast.js`

+## Adjusting config.JSON
+1. email and password: account credentials.
+2. numPerSend: Total number of contacts to send fax at once.
+Working max = 49.
+3. company: Every client matching this parameter will be added to the send list.
+4. file: File path.
+Check with MetroFax for acceptable extensions.
+The program makes no effor to ensure proper file selection.

 ## Known Errors
 * The last send iteration throws error and does not send file

 ## To Do
 * Add more sending criterias besides company == <something>
 * Add checks for empty fields in config.JSON
+* Check "file" input for valid extension